Sophie (The Bear)

 "Sophie" is the sixth episode of the fourth season of the American comedy-drama television series The Bear.
 It is the 34th overall episode of the series and was written and directed by series creator Christopher Storer.
 It was released on Hulu on June 25, 2025, along with the rest of the season.

 The series follows Carmen "Carmy" Berzatto (Jeremy Allen White), an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
 With the financial backing of his uncle Jimmy (Oliver Platt) and help from his cousin Richie (Ebon Moss-Bachrach), sister Sugar (Abby Elliott), and chef Sydney (Ayo Edebiri), Carmy attempts to remodel the dingy Beef into a warm and hospitable fine-dining destination called the Bear.

-In this episode Sydney grapples with her father's cardiac incident, while Carmy holds down the fort at the restaurant, where the crew gets to know Natalie and Pete's baby Sophie (she smells like raspberry sauce), and squabble over Tiffany and Frank's upcoming wedding.
+In this episode Sydney grapples with her father's cardiac incident, while Carmy holds down the fort at the restaurant, where the crew gets to know Natalie and Pete's baby Sophie and squabble over Tiffany and Frank's upcoming wedding.
 Reviewers applauded Ayo Edebiri's vulnerable acting performance, as Syd comes to terms with her dad's mortality and her own self-protective perfectionism, while she simultaneously stands at a career crossroads, with the enticements of Shapiro's job offer down one road, and a continued relationship with Carmy and the Berzatto family down the other road.
+Luca settles into his new role at the Bear, reconnects with Marcus, and begins getting to know the rest of the staff.

 Plot

 Sydney arrives at the hospital in a panic, but Claire (Molly Gordon) tells her that her father is recovering.
-Sydney breaks down in tears over her guilt about making her father (Robert Townsend) worry about her, but Claire comforts her, assuring her that it is a good thing to worry about loved ones.
-Richie opens up to Jess (Sarah Ramos) about his insecurities over co-parenting his daughter with Tiff's (Gillian Jacobs) fiancé Frank (Josh Hartnett), and his anxiety about attending her wedding.
+Sydney breaks down in tears over her guilt about making her father Emmanuel Adamu (Robert Townsend) worry about her, but Claire comforts her, assuring her that it is a good thing to worry about loved ones.
+Richie opens up to Jessica (Sarah Ramos) about his insecurities over co-parenting his daughter with Tiff's (Gillian Jacobs) fiancé Frank (Josh Hartnett), and his anxiety about attending her wedding.
 Albert (Rob Reiner) suggests to Ebraheim (Edwin Lee Gibson) that he turn the Beef window into a franchise.
 Neil angers Natalie when he says he invited his sister Francie—whom Natalie despises—to Tiff's wedding.
 Carmy, who is also hesitating going to Tiff's wedding out of fear of seeing Donna (Jamie Lee Curtis), agrees to go after talking to Natalie.

-Context

-As Collider writer Ryan Loomey put it, Sydney's hospital monologue is "messy and incoherent by design, and this level of raw emotion is something we've never seen from Sydney before."

 Production

-Costuming

-Sydney arrives at the hospital wearing her Carleen Upcycled Blanket Liner Jacket, previously seen in the season two episode "Pop."
+Writing

+Christopher Storer wrote the teleplay for "Sophie."

 Music

-The songs used in this episode are "Walking in the Rain" by the Ronettes, "Remember Me" by Otis Redding, "I'm Always In Love" by Wilco, and "Stay Young" by Oasis.
+The songs used in this episode are "Walking in the Rain" by the Ronettes, "Remember Me" by Otis Redding, "I'm Always In Love" by Wilco, "Hope the High Road" by Jason Isbell & The 400 Unit, and "Stay Young" by Oasis.